Basic Retriever Training Program Info

 When your dog arrives, we do an evaluation to determine where he/she fits in our program.

-Where your dog fits in our program will be in one of these stages:
+Where your dog fits in the Basic Retriever Training Program will be in one of these stages:

 Imprinting: All dogs we raise go through what we call “imprinting”.
 Imprinting is where the dog learns retrieving is awesome/fun on land and water.
 They also learn to use their nose in tall grass.
 Once a dog has completed imprinting, we then move to leash introduction and obedience work.